-Research and development expenses increased by \$41.6 million, from \$28.1 million for the nine months ended September 30, 2022 to \$69.6 million for the nine months ended September 30, 2023.
+Research and development expenses increased by \$51.3 million, from \$43.1 million for the year ended December 31, 2022 to \$94.4 million for the year ended December 31, 2023.

-Personnel-related costs, including employee payroll and related expenses, increased by \$13.0 million, including a \$1.6 million increase in unit-based compensation expense, as a result of increased headcount in our research and development organization, increase in fair value of common units and recognition of modification expense resulting from the Amendment to the LLC Agreement in July 2023.
-Laboratory materials and supplies increased by \$8.1 million due to significant expansion of our research and development portations.
-Facilities and allocated overhead costs, including rent and facilities, depreciation and amortization, repairs and maintenance and information technology-related expenses allocated to research and development increases of million, including a \$5.8 million increase in rent and facilities expenses as we entered into a new lease agreement in November 2022 that commenced in January 2023, and a \$1.9 million increase in depreciation and amortization expense as we continue investing in our manufacturing facility.
-Other research and development and consulting services of \$1.6 million to support our research and pre-clinical development activities.
+Personnel-related costs, including employee payroll and related expenses, increased by \$17.4 million, including a \$2.6 million increase in unit-based compensation expense, as a result of increased headcount in our research and development organization.
+Unit-based compensation expense was \$3.3 million and \$0.8 million for the years ended December 31, 2023 and 2022, respectively.
+Laboratory materials and supplies increased by \$9.5 million due to significant expansion of our research and development operations.
+Facilities and allocated overhead, including rent, repairs and maintenance costs, common facilities and information technology related expenses allocated to research and development increased by \$13.6 million including a \$7.8 million increase in rent and facilities expenses as we entered into a new lease agreement in November 2022 that commenced in January 2023, and a \$2.4 million increase in depreciation and amortization expense as we continue investing in our lab and manufacturing capabilities.
+Other research and development and consulting costs increased by \$10.8 million due to external research and development costs of \$8.8 million and consulting services of \$2.0 million to support our research and pre-clinical development activities.

-Other research and development and consulting costs include expenses related to the DT Co-Co program under the Moderna Agreement.
+Other research and development and consulting costs include expenses related to the DT Co-Co program under our collaboration agreement with Moderna.
 Each quarter, a true-up is performed to calculate how much is owed by us or Moderna to equally split the costs incurred during the quarter towards the DT Co-Co program.
 When Moderna owes a payment to us, we account for this as a reduction of research and development expense.
 When we owe a payment to Moderna, we account for this as an addition to research and development expense.
-For the nine months ended September 30, 2022 and 2023, the total cost true-ups reduced our research and development expenses by \$0.5 million and \$0.3 million, respectively.
-Additionally, we amortized \$2.7 million and \$0.5 million of the upfront \$5.0 million payment received from Moderna allocated to the DT Co-Co program to offset our share of the DT Co-Co development costs for the nine months ended September 30, 2022 and 2023, respectively.
+For the years ended December 31, 2023 and 2022, the total cost true-ups reduced our research and development expenses by \$0.3 million and \$0.9 million, respectively.
+Additionally, for the year ended December 31, 2021, \$5.0 million of the upfront payment received under the Moderna Agreement in November 2021 was allocated to the DT Co-Co program, which was presented as a collaboration advance on our consolidated balance sheet.
+For the years ended December 31, 2023 and 2022, \$0.4 million and \$3.5 million of this upfront payment was amortized, respectively, to offset our share of the DT Co-Co development costs.